brett8883/DJI_Super-Patcher/readme.md

 - Users are encouraged to update to 1.8, though, all versions of 1.7 still work and will get most of the updates

-STATUS UPDATE
+### STATUS UPDATE

 Super-Patcher 2.0 is finished and is under going beta testing right now.
 It is a complete re-write with new features and mods.
 I am excited to share it with you but will not release it until it has been rigoriously tested.
 I understand the trust you have in me with your bird.

-*OTHER RECENT UPDATES*
+### *OTHER RECENT UPDATES*

 - Added Inspire 2 support for the V01.02.0200 firmware that has been verified working

  - Minor fixes
 - Fixed an issue with the P4P flight controller that did not have all NFZ zones disabled.
 Whoops...
+- Added error logging for adb commands.
+If user indicates super-Patcher wasnt sucessfull the errorlog file will be generated and deposited in the main Super-Patcher folder
 - Minor fixes
    - Downgraded version of adb hoping for better universal support
    - Fixed visual issue where cmd window would not size large enough to view entire line
    - Fixed issue where Super Tools folder would not delete at runtime

--Added error logging for adb commands.
-If user indicates super-Patcher wasnt sucessfull the errorlog file will be generated and deposited in the main Super-Patcher folder

 -------------------------------------------------------------------------------------------------------------------------
 ## SUPPORTED MODELS AND REQUIRED FIRMWARE VERSIONS